Ekphrasis: The Aeneid

 There is speculation as to why Virgil depicted certain events, while completely avoiding others such as Julius Caesar's conquest of Gaul.
 Virgil clearly outlined the shield chronologically, but scholars argue that the events on the shield are meant to reflect certain Roman values that would have been of high importance to the Roman people and to the Emperor.
 These values may include virtus, clementia, iustitia, and pietas, which were the values inscribed on a shield given to Augustus by the Senate.
-This instance of ekphrasitc poetry may be Virgil's attempt to relate more of his work to Augustus.
+This instance of ekphrastic poetry may be Virgil's attempt to relate more of his work to Augustus.

 Earlier in the epic, when Aeneas travels to Carthage, he sees the temple of the city, and on it are great works of art that are described by the poet using the ekphrastic style.
 Like the other occurrences of ekphrasis, these works of art describe multiple events.
 Out of these, there are eight images related to the Trojan War: